 - 2 slices of medium white bread (stale is good) blitzed to a rough breadcrumb texture

 - a little sea salt and white pepper to season

 - string to tie the chicken legs together

 Fig 1) Stuffing the Chicken

-- Heat the oil and butter in the small pot and add the onion, cook till soft and translucent stirring with your wooden spoon: absolutely no brown bits.
+- Heat the oil and butter in the small pot and add the onion, cook till soft and translucent, stirring with your wooden spoon.
+There should be absolutely no brown bits.

 - Remove from the heat and allow the cooked onion to cool.

-- Put your breadcrumbs into the large bowl and add all the over ingredients, add in the cooled onions and using your hands mix well together.
-If this doesn't appeal to you get one of the kids to do it.
+- Put your breadcrumbs into the large bowl and add all the ingredients.
+Add in the cooled onions and, using your hands, mix well together.
+If this doesn't appeal to you, get one of the kids to do it.
 Make sure hands are clean, of course.

-- Put your fingers between the skin of the chicken breast and the meat of the chicken breast and gently edge your hand under the skin to separate it, as seen in Fig 1).
-The skin is rather durable but still take your time and be gentle with it.
+- Put your fingers between the skin of the chicken breast and the meat of the chicken breast and gently edge your hand under the skin to separate it (as seen in Fig 1).
+The skin is rather durable but you should still take your time and be gentle with it.

 - Place into a preheated oven (220 degrees °f, 105 degrees °c) and cook for 30 minutes, remove the chicken from the oven and baste (spoon over) with the juices in the bottom of the pan.
 You may need to tilt the pan a little for the juices to flow from the chicken, especially the cavity.

 - Put the bird back in the oven and cook for a further 20 mins.
 Take the chicken from the oven and remove the tin foil.
 Baste once more with the juices and put the bird back into the oven.

 - Reduce the temperature to 190 degrees °F or 90 degrees °C and cook for a further 30 minutes.